 - Introduction to the Fatigue Monitoring Trial (PDF, 376KB)

 The purpose of the trial is to determine how best to encourage industry uptake of technology that monitors drivers and detects fatigue and/or distraction.
 Fatigue and distraction detection technology/devices have the ability to identify incidents before they occur.
 The concept of preventing crashes rather than looking at them post event is a challenging but unique opportunity to make a real and positive difference in safety on our roads.

 The NHVR will lead the trial but has appointed an independent project team of CQ Uni and HGH Consultants to work with selected companies at certain stages of the project.
 We will also engage regularly with industry and government stakeholders through established forums and meetings.

-The NHVR is now seeking expressions of interest from transport companies (and appropriate manufacturers) to participate in an independently run safety project looking at ways to facilitate the broader use of fatigue and/or distraction detection technology/devices across the heavy vehicle industry.
+The NHVR sought expressions of interest from transport companies (and appropriate manufacturers) to participate in an independently run safety project looking at ways to facilitate the broader use of fatigue and/or distraction detection technology/devices across the heavy vehicle industry.

-Selected companies will be currently using or will have previously used detection technology/devices in their business.
+The companies selected to participate are currently using or have previously used fatigue or distraction detection technology/devices in their business.

 What can participating companies expect?